onwongjan2002/CKA-Certification-Course-2025/Day 31/README.md

 * **HashiCorp Vault** → Secure secret management and certificate handling for cloud and enterprise environments.
 * **Certbot** → Popular automation tool for provisioning Let's Encrypt SSL certificates.

+**Why TLS Still Uses a Tool Named "OpenSSL"**

+At first glance, it may seem ironic that **TLS certificates are still generated using a tool called *OpenSSL***, especially since **SSL is obsolete** and has been replaced by TLS.
+But there's a historical and practical reason behind it.

+**OpenSSL** originated as a toolkit to implement **SSL (Secure Sockets Layer)**, the predecessor to TLS.
+As SSL was deprecated and TLS became the standard, OpenSSL evolved to support all modern versions of **TLS** (including TLS 1.3), while keeping its original name for compatibility and familiarity.

+But **OpenSSL is much more than just a certificate generator**.
+It’s a comprehensive **cryptographic toolkit** that can:

+* Generate public/private key pairs
+* Create and sign X.509 certificates
+* Perform encryption, decryption, and hashing
+* Handle PKI-related formats like PEM, DER, PKCS#12
+* Test and debug secure sockets using TLS

+So while the name "OpenSSL" may sound outdated, the tool itself is **modern, versatile, and still central** to secure communications today.

 ---

 #### **Key Management Best Practices**